TalHibner/pulumi-Elixir-simple-webserver/README.md

 4. Run the following command to deploy it in AWS:
    `npm install --save @pulumi/cloud  @pulumi/cloud-aws`
 5. We are running on AWS, so please configure the provider, the region and use Fargate:
-   `pulumi config set cloud:provider aws`.
+   `pulumi config set cloud:provider aws`
-   `pulumi config set aws:region us-east-1` .
+   `pulumi config set aws:region us-east-1`
-   `pulumi config set cloud-aws:useFargate true`.
+   `pulumi config set cloud-aws:useFargate true`

 ## Installation